center-for-threat-informed-defense/security-stack-mappings/docs/scoring.md

 In order to promote consistent assessments, the following scoring factors should be considered when assessing a control's mitigation capability.
 This list of factors is only intended to illustrate some of the most common factors considered when scoring and is by no means exhaustive, contributions are welcome:
 - **Coverage**
-    - Assesses the control's ability to mitigate the behavior described in the (sub-)technique with respect to the variations in its execution as described in the _Procedure Examples_ section of its ATT&CK page.
+    - Assesses the control's ability to mitigate the behavior described in the description of the (sub-)technique while also considering the (sub-)technique's _Procedure Examples_ section to ensure the score assessment is grounded in real-world occurrences of the (sub-)technique.
     - Coverage is a critical factor, typically if a control provides minimal coverage, its score is assessed as Minimal irrespective of other score factors.
 - **Temporal**
     - Assesses how frequently the control operates.